 The Institution for Food, Nutrition, and Health Student Ambassadors are an integral component of our mission of collective success, interdisciplinarity and community responsibility.
 Student Ambassadors will be called upon to represent the IFNH at various meetings and events, as well as communicate and market the IFNH to students, stakeholders at Rutgers University, and to the New Jersey community at large.
 Student Ambassadors will also play a role in assisting with business models of the Institute, such as Harvest.
 Those selected for the position of Student Ambassador are students at Rutgers University who have demonstrated professionalism and dedication to the interdisciplinary fields of food, nutrition, and health.
 Each ambassador brings their unique Rutgers student experience to the IFNH as it continues to expand and serve as a state, national and global model for change and success.

-Tiffany Calvache is a second-year student majoring in Molecular Biology/Biochemistry with minors in Nutrition and Korean.
-Her interest in healthy living began in high school when she found a passion for incorporating fitness and healthy eating into her daily routine.
-When coming to Rutgers, she wanted to continue her fitness journey and took advantage of the various fitness classes offer by RU Recreation.
-She is currently a fitness instructor for Les Mills Body Pump where she continues to motivate others to incorporate exercise in their daily lives.
-Even though her current passion is for fitness and healthy eating, she never forgot about her dream of becoming a pediatrician.
-She plans on pursuing both a MBA and MD and hopes to initially work in the medical field then eventually the business aspect of the health field.
-During her spare time, she volunteers at Englewood Hospital and assists with patient care.
-She is also a peer mentor for the SAS honors program and a LEx Leader for the Leadership and Experiential Learning Department.
-She believes being in both programs helps with her personal self-growth.
-She is incredibly grateful and looks forward to the rest of year as an IFNH Student Ambassador and to the research the team will be conducting.
+Tiffany Calvache is a junior majoring in Public Health with a minor in Biology.
+She first began her interest in healthy living in high school when she found her passion for incorporating fitness and healthy eating into her daily routine.
+Coming to Rutgers, she wanted to continue her fitness journey, so she took advantage of the free fitness classes RU Recreation has to offer.
+Eventually, she became a fitness instructor for Les Mills Bodypump to motivate others to incorporate exercise in their daily lives.
+Even though she grew a passion for fitness and health, she never gave up on her dream of becoming a pediatrician and working with children.
+During her spare time and the summer, she volunteers at Englewood Hospital and helps with patient care and simple tasks around the hospital.
+She plans to pursue both an MPH/MD once she finishes her undergraduate studies in hopes of working in the medical field.
+Tiffany also works with the Leadership and Experiential Learning Department, Residence Life, and the Learning Center at Rutgers.
+She believes participating in the programs helps bring out her best traits and personal growth.
+She is grateful and looks forward to the rest of the year as an IFNH Ambassador and to the research we will be conducting.

-Wyatt Walker is a third year student majoring in Food Science.
-At a young age, Wyatt developed a passion for intricacies of fine dining and a love for food.
+Wyatt Walker is a fourth year student majoring in Food Science.
+At a young age, Wyatt developed a passion for the intricacies of fine dining and a love for food.
 Through the years, he has been mentored by Bill Wong, worked in fine dining establishments, and practiced culinary technique for hundreds of hours.
-Wyatt has worked in a broad range of fields from culinary arts, to tree care and management.
-Some of Wyatt's past times include drawing and design, skiing, cooking, weight-lifting, and road biking.
-His very active lifestyle has led him to educate his peers on the importance of regulating a healthy diet and eating in moderation, but to never forget to indulge a little and be happy.
-Wyatt is thrilled to get to work with all of his peers at the IFNH.
+Wyatt has worked in a broad range of fields from culinary arts, to tree care and project management.
+Some of Wyatt's past times include drawing and design, skiing, cooking, weight lifting, and road biking.
+His active lifestyle has led him to educate his peers on the importance of following a healthy diet and eating everything in moderation, but to never forget to indulge a little and be happy.
+Wyatt is thrilled to spend his third year as an IFNH Ambassador and work closely with his peers and educators.